MeshCore Repeater

 Do I need to maintain the repeater?

 Solar repeaters charge themselves via the solar panel, but it is recommended to update the firmware occasionally.
 New versions bring improvements and bug fixes.
-Check regularly if updates are available via the MeshCore flasher.
+Check regularly if updates are available via the MeshCore webflasher.

 Which repeater is the best?